Adrianacmy/capstone-UI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Please check its docs for more setup instructions <br>

 ## [Live Demo](http://adrianawritescode.com/capstone-UI/)

-For the project to build, **these files must exist with exact filenames**:

-* `public/index.html` is the page template;
-* `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

-You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
-You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

-Only files inside `public` can be used from `public/index.html`.<br>

 ## Intall the Project